 Resource Alternative A: No Action Alternative B: Closure of the APC via Closure-by- Removal and Expansion of the Existing Onsite Landfill - Option 1 Disposal in Onsite Landfill Alternative B: Closure of the APC via Closure-by- Removal and Expansion of the Existing Onsite Landfill - Option 2 Disposal in Offsite Beneficial Re-use Processing Facility and Onsite and/or Offsite Landfill Groundwater Risk to groundwater is not reduced.
-Groundwater protection monitoring will continue in conjunction with the CCR Rule, TDEC agreements, and the EIP.
-Beneficial impacts as it eliminates subsurface discharges and eliminates COCs from the former CCR impoundment when the removal project is completed.
+Groundwater protection monitoring will continue in conjunction with the CCR Rule, or as required under TVA's agreement with TDEC (i.e., approved CARA Plan).
+Beneficial impacts as it eliminates risk of subsurface discharges and eliminates constituents of concern (COCs) from the former CCR impoundment when the removal project is completed.
 Long-term moderate benefit after prolonged closure activities.
 Minor impacts due to temporary increase in soil erosion during site preparation and closure activities.
 Higher risk of altering surface drainage patterns with the potential consequence of triggering subsurface drainage and development through karst features.
 Similar to Option 1.
 Surface Water No change from existing conditions.
 Temporary, minor impacts due to potential direct and indirect impacts to the Cumberland River associated with sedimentation from storm water during closure activities.
 Direct impacts to streams due to landfill expansion requiring mitigation for jurisdictional impacted aquatic features.
 With proper implementation of treatment/BMPs landfill leachate and run-off would not be expected to impact water quality of receiving streams.
 Similar to Option 1.
 Temporary and minor.
 Minimized with implementation of appropriate BMPs.
 Site would be selected that does not include surface water features onsite that would require mitigation.
 Compliance with all permit requirements and limitations and characterization would be performed of discharge waters to ensure compliance.
 Floodplains No impact.
 No impact.
 No impact, office complex will be located above elevation 453.0 feet to avoid 100-year floodplain.